HPCarey/Phrasal-verbs-quiz/README.md

 5. It can take up to 5 minutes to deploy.
 Here is a link to the live [site](https://hpcarey.github.io/Phrasal-verbs-quiz/).
 ## Credits
-I used the following resources to help me plan, builda and fix bugs in my project.
+I used the following resources to help me plan, build and fix bugs in my project.

 * This video: [Create a Multiple Choice Quiz App Using JavaScript](https://www.youtube.com/watch?v=49pYIMygIcU&ab_channel=KevinPowell) by the Code Explained channel helped me to think about how to apporach and plan the project.
 It was really useful for helping to visualise the whole picture as they did a whole planning phase in the video before writing any code.
 It also showed me the basis of the code I would need to calculate and display a percentage result of the user's score at the end of the quiz.